2 DataFrames

 person

 There’s just one wrinkle: has_income was set to 1.0 or 0.0 instead of True or False!
 It’s the problem of variable type again: NumPy sees that the where() function is going to return True, False, and NaN, but it doesn’t know about the Pandas boolean type.
 So it decides it can store all three as floating point numbers if it converts True to 1.0 and False to 0.0.
-Converting True and False to 1 and 0 is quite useful at times (we’ll use it a lot in Working With Hierarchical Data), but not what we want here.
+Converting True and False to 1 and 0 is quite useful at times (we’ll use it a lot with aggregate functions and hierarchical data), but not what we want here.

 The solution is to tell where() to use the boolean type: